vivekN7/TR2000-API-Data-Manager/Database/documentation/ETL_ARCHITECTURE.md

 - **Fast Loads**: Simple INSERT statements
 - **No Complex Logic**: No triggers firing, no cascades

-## Processing Order and Dependencies

-### Execution Sequence
-1. **VDS Catalog** (Independent - can run anytime)
-   - No dependencies
-   - Single API call
-   - ~44,000 items

-2. **Reference Data** (Issue-based)
-   - Depends on ETL_FILTER entries
-   - 9 API calls per issue
-   - Must complete before PCS details

-3. **PCS Details** (Reference-dependent)
-   - Depends on PCS_REFERENCES
-   - 6 API calls per unique PCS
-   - Can run after references loaded

-### API Call Volumes
+## API Call Volumes

 For a typical issue with 100 PCS references:
 - **Reference ETL**: 9 API calls (one per reference type)
+- **PCS_LIST**: 1 API call per plant
 - **PCS Details ETL**: ~600 API calls (6 endpoints × 100 unique PCS)
 - **VDS Catalog ETL**: 1 API call (entire catalog)

-Total: ~610 API calls per issue + 1 for VDS catalog
+Total: ~610 API calls per issue

 ## Summary

-The new architecture separates ETL into three distinct processes:

-1. **Reference Data ETL**: Issue-based loading controlled by ETL_FILTER
-2. **PCS Details ETL**: Loads detailed information for PCS references
-3. **VDS Catalog ETL**: Independent catalog load

 **Old System**: API → Plants → Issues → Selected → Cascades → Soft-deletes → Complex Data

-**New System**:
-- References: ETL_FILTER → API → Clear → Load
+**New System**: ETL_FILTER → Clear All → API → Parse → Load
-- PCS Details: PCS_REFERENCES → API → Clear → Load
-- VDS Catalog: Manual → API → Clear → Load

-This approach is ideal for a staging system where:
+This simplified approach is ideal for a staging system where:
 - The API is the source of truth
-- Different data types have different update frequencies
 - Simplicity and reliability are priorities
-- Clear separation of concerns is needed
+- Recovery is straightforward (just run again)
+- No partial updates or complex merges needed